RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 #### Instructions
 1. Hold reset while powering on your Wii (if using a Wii mini, plug in a USB keyboard and press escape).
 2. Go to `System Menu Hacks`.
-3. Make sure the `Wiimmfi patch v2` hack is enabled.
+3. Make sure the `Wiimmfi patch v3` hack is enabled.
 4. Save settings and exit.

+If you see the hack "Wiimmfi patch v2 instead, then you do not have the latest version of the hacks_hash.ini file.<br>
+Download it from [here](https://github.com/DacoTaco/priiloader/raw/master/priiloader/hacks_hash.ini) and place it in `/apps/priiloader/hacks_hash.ini` on your SD card or USB drive.<br>
+Then, repeat the previous steps.
+{: .notice--warning}

 ### Homebrew (Disc) Application
 MrBean35000vr (creator of CTGP-R, a Mario Kart Wii content pack) created a Wiimmfi Disc Patcher that allows you to insert a disc and patch the game on-the-fly for Wiimmfi use, though this must be run every time you start the disc.